Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Well, *fuck.*

 "Hoeff.
 Buddy.
 I guarantee you he was still playing nice."
 Julian took a deep, somewhat haunted breath.
-"Now...I’ve said enough.
+"Now...
+I’ve said enough.
 And I *know* you can hear me, Yan.
 But he’d have figured most of it out, so..."

 The Given-Man crashed out of the tree with a ground-shaking thump that made Hoeff jump a foot sideways.
 He’d genuinely had no idea the huge murdermonkey was up there, nor that he was *very* annoyed.